Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 (Insult) (Insult) (Insult) (Insult)

 Then, watch [this video](https://www.youtube.com/watch?v=D2xYjiL8yyE) and realise how self-contradictory conventional mathematics is when it comes to this topic (she is saying pi is 4, and any number is, in the end, 0)

+Obviously, pi is not 4 and square root of 2 is not 2.
+However, if the logics used in 0.999... equals 1 is true, indeed, pi is 4 and square root of 2 is 2.
+It does not make sense.

+However, if we think ifs(infinite sequence) can be used in calculations, that kind of dilemma does not exist.
+It works cleanly.

+We are already using i (square root of -1) in the way I am proposing.
+Then, why not ifs?

 Let's go back to our main topic again.
 Physicists have struggled to figure out the source of "True randomness" because we have been told 0.999... equals 1.
 Now, with this new equation, let's really re-think about everything.